 All ATC online courses require a proctored final exam.
-On-campus proctoring is free, but alternate proctoring sites might require a fee.
+Online proctoring is carried out via an online proctoring service accessed via the College's Online Learning Management System.
+Any required on-campus proctoring is free, but alternate proctoring sites might require a fee.
 Students are responsible for any related off-site proctoring fees and must complete the off-site proctor verification process via the linked form:

 Off Site Proctor Request Form